skerschb/docs-tutorials/source/includes/bind_db.rst

      - id: compass
        content: |
-         If you have properly installed ::compass::, you will be able to `connect
+         If you have properly installed Compass, you will be able to `connect
          <https://docs.mongodb.com/compass/current/connect/#connect>`__

      - id: python